 - MGAP (gas chromatography-mass spectrometry for atmospheric analysis).

-A landing site will be selected about six months before the mission launches in 2020.
+A landing site will be selected about six months before the mission launches.
 When the rover was originally expected to launch in 2018, ESA's landing site selection working group recommended landing in Oxia Planum.
 ESA reopened the site selection due to the two-year mission delay, and in 2017 Oxia Planum and Mawrth Vallis were selected as semi-finalists.
 Both regions have old rocks and possible regions where ancient microbes would have flourished.

 The launch of the rover was postponed for a second time in March 2020 because of issues with the rover's parachute deployment system and electronic equipment.
 Officials said there was not enough time to test out repairs before the previously scheduled July 2020 launch date.